Russia arrests 3 over gold mine dam collapse | The China Post

 “The breach started with the highest dam and then, due to the force of the moving mass of water, it caused a chain reaction breaking four more,” they added.
 The incident, which happened early on Saturday during heavy rain, caused a flash flood at several workers’ dormitories.

-The officials also said that the mine’s foreman, in charge of organizing and monitoring the works on site, had no mining qualifications.
+The officials also said that the mine’s foreman, in charge of organizing and monitoring the work on site, had no mining qualifications.

 Snow grounds rescuers